 Another unique idea is to create a virtual reality experience.
 Online live streamings and video walls are also great techniques to create an interactive experience that will draw in the crowds to your exhibit.

-You and your team should wear promotional merchandise as you walk around the event.
+You and your team should wear branded apparel as you walk around the event.
 But it’s not only your team that can do advertising for you.
 Handing out wearable, unique swag to trade show visitors will turn each wearer into a walking advertisement.
-We all know the benefit of providing totebags, but how about those nylon backpacks that visitors can use to store the swag they’ve collected from other booths?
+Totebags are an obvious win, but how about those nylon backpacks that visitors use to store the swag they’ve collected from other booths?
 Those attendees really become your mobile billboards.

 It’s always beneficial to give out swag that actually serves a purpose and is very high quality.
 Be someone’s favorite t-shirt, pen or cellphone holder and your name will be in front of them constantly.
 And remember that with airline luggage weight restrictions, “junky” giveaways are likely to end up in the hotel room trash.